maksimmishakov/mismatch-recruiter/docs/FAQ.md

 ## General Questions

-### What is Lamoda AI Recruiter?
+### What is Mismatch AI Recruiter?
-Lamoda AI Recruiter is an intelligent, AI-powered recruitment platform designed to streamline the hiring process.
+Mismatch AI Recruiter is an intelligent, AI-powered recruitment platform designed to streamline the hiring process.
 It leverages advanced machine learning and natural language processing to automate resume screening, candidate evaluation, and interview question generation.

-### Who should use Lamoda AI Recruiter?
+### Who should use Mismatch AI Recruiter?
 Our platform is ideal for:
 - Mid-size to large enterprises (500+ employees)
 - Recruitment agencies and staffing companies